Large isoperimetric regions in the product of a compact manifold with Euclidean space: Introduction

 \begin{theorem} Let $M$ be a compact Riemannian manifold.
 There exists a constant $v_0>0$ such that any isoperimetric region in $M\times\rr^k$ of volume $v\ge v_0$ is a tubular neighborhood of $M\times\{x\}$, with $x\in\rr^k$. \end{theorem}

 This result, in case $k=1$, was first proven by Duzaar and Steffen \cite[Prop.~2.11]{du-st}.
-As observed by Frank Morgan, an alternative proof for $k=1$ can be given using the monotonicity formula and properties of the isoperimetric profile of $M\times\rr$.
-Gonzalo \cite{gonzalo} considered the general problem in his Ph.D.
-Thesis.
+As observed by Morgan, an alternative proof for $k=1$ can be given using the monotonicity formula and properties of the isoperimetric profile of $M\times\rr$ (see \cite[Cor.~4.12]{MR3385175} for a proof when $M$ is a convex body).
+Gonzalo considered the general problem in his Ph.D.
+Thesis \cite{gonzalo}.
 In $\mathbb{S}^1\times\rr^k$, the result follows from the classification of isoperimetric regions by Pedrosa and Ritor\'e \cite{MR1757077}.
-Large isoperimetric regions in asymptotically flat manifolds have been recently characterized by Eichmair and Metzger \cite{em}.
+Large isoperimetric regions in asymptotically flat manifolds have been recently characterized by Eichmair and Metzger \cite{MR3127063}.
+It is worth mentioning that W.-T. Hsiang and W.-Y. Hsiang \cite{MR1010154} completely solved the isoperimetric problem in products of Euclidean and hyperbolic spaces.
+Morgan \cite{MR2249614}, after Barth\'e \cite{MR1904555}, using results by Ros \cite{MR2167260}, provides a lower bound of the isoperimetric profile of a Riemannian product in terms of concave lower bounds of the isoperimetric profiles of the factors.

-In our proof we use symmetrization and prove in Corollary~\ref{cor:OmitoTL1} that an anisotropic scaling of symmetrized isoperimetric regions of large volume $L^1$-converge to a tubular neighborhood of $M\times\{0\}$.
-This convergence can be improved in Lemma~\ref{lem:OmitoTHdrf} to Hausdorff convergence of the boundaries from density estimates on tubes, obtained in Lemma~\ref{lem:lerilm42prd}, similar to the ones obtained by Ritor\'e and Vernadakis \cite{rv1}.
-Results of White \cite{MR1305283} and Grosse-Brauckmann \cite{MR1432843} on stable submanifolds then imply that the scaled boundaries are cylinders, Theorem~\ref{thm:mainstable}.
+In our proof we use symmetrization and show in Corollary~\ref{cor:OmitoTL1} that anisotropic scaling of symmetrized isoperimetric regions of large volume $L^1$-converge to a tubular neighborhood of $M\times\{0\}$.
+This convergence is improved in Lemma~\ref{lem:OmitoTHdrf} to Hausdorff convergence of the boundaries using the density estimates on tubes from Lemma~\ref{lem:lerilm42prd}, similar to the ones obtained by Ritor\'e and Vernadakis \cite{MR3335407}.
+Results of White \cite{MR1305283} and Grosse-Brauckmann \cite{MR1432843} on stable submanifolds then imply that the scaled boundaries are cylinders, see Theorem~\ref{thm:mainstable}.
 For small dimensions, it is also possible to use a result by Morgan and Ros \cite{MR2652015} to get the same conclusion only using $L^1$-convergence.
-Once it is shown that the symmetrized set is a tube, it is not difficult to show that the original isoperimetric region is also a tube.
+Once it is shown that the symmetrized set is a tube, it is not difficult to prove that the original isoperimetric region is also a tube.

+After the distribution of this manuscript, Gonzalo informed us that he had obtained a proof of Theorem~\ref{th:main} in \cite{1312.6311}.
+His techniques are different from ours and similar to the ones used in \cite{gonzalo}.

-Given a set $E\subset N$, their perimeter and volume will be denoted by $\vol{E}$ and $P(E)$, respectively.
+Given a measurable set $E\subset N$, their \emph{perimeter} and \emph{volume} will be denoted by $P(E)$ and $\vol{E}$, respectively.
 We refer the reader to Maggi's book \cite{MR2976521} for background on finite perimeter sets.
 The $r$-dimensional Hausdorff measure of a set $E$ will be denoted by $H^r(E)$.